jarden015/View-Sync/README.md

 Google drive likes to put a warning like this "There was a problem with the preview." when downloading but you can still download it.
 This is just because it is not a video or song.

 There is many things I could add!
 My favorite add ons would be mouse over audio samples with overlap and position so i could mouse over a array of sounds across the screen!
 Image changers with beat, spectrum left/right, energy events and optional minimum delays for slideshow like stuff.
-Phasing and echo effects!
-EZ animated cutout of a mp4 or webm.
+Phasing and echo effects (this only works for user dropped in samples because of recursion)!
+EZ animated cutout of a mp4 or webm from the alpha channel of your webm.
+Full screen webm play on click with optional song.
 FX!

 It is Windows only at the moment.
 There is no installer, it is all in one folder.
 Its possible I missed some things about different aspect monitors and different resolutions.
 If there's problems you can start a issue on the issues tab above.